IndicoDataSolutions/finetune/README.md

 Code Examples
 =============
 For example usage of `Classifier`, `Entailment`, and `SequenceLabeler`, see the [finetune/datasets directory](https://github.com/IndicoDataSolutions/finetune/tree/master/finetune/datasets).
+For purposes of simplicity and runtime these examples use smaller versions of the published datasets.